kilpkonn/msc-thesis/main.typ

 Another reason is that we experienced our algorithm "cheating" around depending on values anyway.
 It constructed expressions like `None.is_none()`, `None.is_some()` for `true`/`false` which are valid but all most never what the user wants.
 For unit types it can use any function that has "no return type" meaning it returns unit type.
-There is all most always at least one that kind of function in scope but suggesting it is wrong more often than suggesting `()`.
+There is all most always at least one that kind of function in scope but suggesting it is unexpected more often than suggesting `()`.
+Moreover suggesting a random function with `()` return type can often be wrong as the functions can have side effects.
 Similarly to tactic "trivial" this tactic helps populating the lookup table for the forward pass tactics.

 $